ylow/turicreate/userguide/image_similarity/README.md

 Once created, we can query the model to retrieve the ten closest images in the original reference data (by setting the `k` parameter to `10`).
-The result of the query method is an SFrame with four columns: query label, reference label, distance, and rank of the reference point among the query point's nearest neighbors.
+The result of the query method is an XFrame with four columns: query label, reference label, distance, and rank of the reference point among the query point's nearest neighbors.